 Dealing With Change

-Managers are often just as stressed as employees by the rigors of change and don't always have the time or the skills necessary to anticipate all of their employees' emotional and professional needs.
-So, too often, employees feel resentful, confused, fearful, or resistant – and a manager's change effort may stall as a result.
+It's natural for managers to become equally stressed as employees by the rigors of change.
+Most do not have the time or the skills necessary to anticipate all of their employees' emotional and professional needs.
+This leads to employees feeling resentful, confused, fearful, or resistant – and a manager's change effort may stall as a result.

-Dealing with Change offers a proactive, five-step plan for coping with the challenges of organizational change.
-This business simulation takes a focused, personal, and proactive approach to managing the emotional side of change, helping employees learn how to regain a sense of control and turn negative emotions into positive actions.
+Dealing with Change offers a proactive plan for coping with the challenges of organizational change.
+This business simulation focuses on a personal and proactive approach to manage the emotional side of change.
+Employees will enjoy discovering how to regain a sense of control and how to turn their negative emotions into positive actions.

 How It Works

-Through an introductory scenario, participants imagine that they are in the midst of a difficult and frustrating change initiative.
-Then they rank order a list of 12 action items that will help them to participate positively in the change effort.
-Participants compare their scores to the expert ranking and discover how well they are managing change.
-Finally, an easy-to-learn, five-step plan shows them how to transfer the learning back on the job.
+Using an introductory scenario, participants imagine they are amid a frustrating and challenging change initiative.
+They then rank a list of 12 action items that will help them to participate positively in the change effort.
+Participants then compare their scores to the expert ranking and discover how well they are managing change.
+Finally, an easy-to-follow five-step plan shows employees how to apply their learning to their job.

 Uses and Applications